nathanstilwell/SocketWrench/README.md

-# Socket Wrench
+# SocketWrench

 *A tool to use Web Sockets*

-**Socket Wrench** is a light wrapper around native WebSockets that provides a slightly sexier api and a little more convinience.
+**SocketWrench** is a light wrapper around native WebSockets that provides a slightly sexier api and a little more convinience.

 ## How to use this